chingu-voyages/voyage-project-tier2-boolebots/README.md

     -   [ ] User can see an error message if the name entered is the same name assigned to another bot.
     -   [ ] User can select the Boolean value (0 or 1) from a dropdown for **_each_** bot.
+    -   [ ] User can select 2 bots to compete in the arena.
     -   [ ] User can select the Boolean operation from a dropdown - AND, OR, XOR, or NOT that will be applied to **_all_** bots.
     -   [ ] User can move the speed slider to set the speed for all bots.
 This is the interval at which all bots move to the next adjacent cell in the grid.